 - What are 1-3 tips/resources you use in your current scicomm work that you would recommend to new or experienced scicomm professionals?
 (200-220 words)

-ESA SciComm Section members are hungry for resources, advice, networking opportunities, and ideas regarding the wide range of professional activities conducted by science communicators.
-We are launching the #MySciComm blog series in order to address some of our membership interests.
+ESA Communication & Engagement Section members are hungry for resources, advice, networking opportunities, and ideas regarding the wide range of professional activities conducted by science communicators.
+We host the #MySciComm blog series in order to address some of these member interests.

-- The audience of the ESA SciComm Section blog is fellow scientists and SciComm practitioners (including scientists considering becoming communicators, those in transition, and those who are experienced communicators already).
+- The audience of the ESA Communication & Engagement Section blog is fellow scientists and SciComm practitioners (including scientists considering becoming communicators, those in transition, and those who are experienced communicators already).

 - We ask for at least one high-resolution (minimum 300 dpi at 5″ on shortest dimension) image of you to accompany your post.
 This could be a photo, scan of a hand-written or drawn image, etc. Please submit it when you submit your draft.

 - The series posts every other Wednesday.

-- Please plan to submit your draft the Friday prior to your scheduled publication date.
-This allows time for editing, confirming/finalizing draft with you, formatting and scheduling prior to publishing on Wednesday.
+- Please plan to submit your draft no later than the Friday prior to your scheduled publication date.
+This allows time for editing, confirming/finalizing draft with you, formatting, and scheduling prior to publishing on Wednesday.

 - Please specify an anticipated draft submission date.
 If you do not have a preference, we will propose a couple of dates.

 - Please let us know well in advance if you will need to postpone your anticipated submission date.

 If you have ideas for other sorts of blog posts, please click here to view complete details on pitching blog posts for the ESA SciComm blog.
 The Communication & Engagement Section blog posts feature multimedia scicomm projects, book reviews, ESA conference reflections, and lots more.
 We welcome pitches year-round.